whoever11/u1_lab_weather-apiM/README.md

 `http://api.weatherapi.com/v1/current.json?key=${key}&q=${city}&aqi=no`
 ```

+We're going to use the app Insomnia (or Postman, if you are already familar with that) to test our cities, and our key.
+We can see how single worded cities like London, Paris, or Boston will work.
+How can we make a call for a city like New York, Los Angeles, or Rio de Janero?
+Let's plug a few of these different cities into the app to see what the call looks like, and to see what kind of data we are working with.

 We can do our usual HTML set up creating a text input, a button, and some empty text elements, and then using DOM manipulation to populate them: